ShaivaMuthaiyah/DailyQuote-Email-SAM/README.md

 ###Main Project Directory

 You can create your template in this folder as well as where the configuration file with automaticallly appear.
 The quotes.json folder is also provided here, this has to be put into the s3 bucket once the intial architecture is launched.
+Lauch the AWS CLI and from the project directory you can use these commands after the intial setup using the same deploy --guided command from the guide.

 * Build the project
   ```sh